-“I still have a lot to learn,” said Elbettar, Building Official for Mission Viejo, Calif.
+“I still have a lot to learn,” said Elbettar, building safety manager for the City of Lake Forest, Calif.
 “There are always more certifications and such you can achieve. … I want to help the members know that those opportunities are available to them … to help make them better code officials for their municipalities.”

-As Mission Viejo’s Building Official since 2010, Elbettar manages and directs the operation of its building division through Charles Abbott Associates.
-He oversees plan checks, inspections, counter operations and permit issuance.
+Elbettar recently came to his position with the City of Lake Forest.
+When he was Mission Viejo’s building official, Elbettar managed and directed the operation of its building division through Charles Abbott Associates.
+He oversaw plan checks, inspections, counter operations and permit issuance.